 First day of class:

 Students who are eligible for a refund 10 days prior to the first day of class and are participating in the Direct Deposit program will have funds made available in their

 checking accounts on the first day of class.
 A deposit notice will be sent.
 Students who elect NOT to have funds direct deposited will have a refund check prepared and mailed on the first day of class.

-Students participating in the Direct Deposit program will have funds deposited into their checking or savings accounts and a statement will be sent by email or mail.
+Students participating in the Direct Deposit program will have funds deposited into their checking or savings accounts.
 Students who have elected NOT to participate in the Direct Deposit program will have funds mailed to the established Mailing Address.
-Students may edit their address through their ULINK account.

 How do I participate in the Direct Deposit Program?

-To participate in the Direct Deposit Program of refunds or student payroll, please report to the Student Cashier Center located in Student Union Room 135 with your ID, a voided check for direct deposit into checking or a savings account, or card for direct deposit into savings.
-For more information, please contact the Disbursement Staff at 337 482 6385.
+To participate in the Direct Deposit Program of refunds or student payroll, please report to the Student Cashier Center located in Student Union Room 135 with your ID, a voided check for direct deposit into checking or a savings account.
+For more information, please contact the Disbursement Staff at 337-482-6385.

 You may also want to mail your direct deposit request in by printing the form from UL Lafayette’s Bursar’s website (bursar.louisiana.edu).
 Simply mail the completed form to the address provided on the form with a voided check from your account.